JanHerca/urantiapedia/output/wikijs/en/help/phases.md

 Tasks | Where | Who
 --- | --- | ---
-Development of file converters to Wiki.js | GitHub | Developers Conversion of each *Urantia Book* paper to a page with links to the *Bible* and Topics | GitHub | Chief Editors Conversion of each *Bible* chapter in a page with links to *The Urantia Book* | GitHub | Chief Editors Development of *Topic Index Editor*, a wizard to help in the work with *Topic Index* | GitHub | Developers Conversion of *Topic Index* to pages with links to *The Urantia Book* | GitHub | Chief Editors Bulk load of files in Wiki.js format | GitHub | administrators
+Development of file converters to Wiki.js | GitHub | Developers Conversion of each *Urantia Book* paper to a page with links to the *Bible* and Topics | GitHub | Editors-in-Chief Conversion of each *Bible* chapter in a page with links to *The Urantia Book* | GitHub | Editors-in-Chief Development of *Topic Index Editor*, a wizard to help in the work with *Topic Index* | GitHub | Developers Conversion of *Topic Index* to pages with links to *The Urantia Book* | GitHub | Editors-in-Chief Bulk load of files in Wiki.js format | GitHub | administrators

 ## Milestone II - Books, articles, study aids, schemas and indexes